-To explain the concept of an IRD in more detail, IRD is defined in the AUP as:

-"A residential development on sites greater than 2,000m3 which includes supporting communal facilities such as recreation and leisure facilities, supported residential care, welfare and medical facilities (inclusive of hospital care) and other non-residential activities accessory to the primary residential use.
+Integrated Residential Developments in more detail: IRD is defined in the AUP as: "A residential development on sites greater than 2,000m3 which includes supporting communal facilities such as recreation and leisure facilities, supported residential care, welfare and medical facilities (inclusive of hospital care) and other non-residential activities accessory to the primary residential use.
 For the avoidance of doubt this would include a retirement village."

 IRDs are specifically enabled in the Single House Zone.
 While this zone seeks to maintain a spacious character in existing Single House Zone locations, it is also intended to provide choice for future residents in greenfield locations on larger sites through providing for integrated residential developments as stated in Policy 7 of the Single House Zone.
+This is addressed further in Appendix 00.